bytefish/bytefish.de/blog/mapboxtileserver_geocoding.md

 Photon requires an elasticsearch index.
 This index can be built by using the Photon CLI to import the data from [Nomatim], but there is a much simpler way.

-The kind people of [GraphHopper] and [Ionvia] provide a download of the Photon elasticsearch index.
+The kind people of [GraphHopper] and user [@ionvia] provide a download of the Photon elasticsearch index.
 The index is built each week, so it contains recent additions to the [OpenStreetMap] data.

 The archive ``photon-db-latest.tar.bz2`` always contains the latest build and can be downloaded from: